-Mr. Fata is active in the Chicago Bar Association, where he Co-Chairs the Securities Law Committee and serves on the Editorial Board of the CBA Record.
+Mr. Fata is active in the Chicago Bar Association, where he serves on the Board of Managers, Co-Chairs the Securities Law Committee and serves on the Editorial Board of the CBA Record.
 Mr. Fata is also a recurring panelist for the Practising Law Institute Internal Investigations Seminar conducted in Chicago each year.

 Mr. Fata regularly authors articles concerning corporate governance, financial markets and class actions, including: